rshnn/battleship/readme.md

 ![rl-learning-sorta](images/rl-learning-sorta.png)

+### design 3

+This design focuses on reducing the observation_space's dimensions.
+The agent will observe a subgrid (3x3) of the total board and develop a policy to probe a location within this new observation space instead.
+This will reduce the input dimension space and allowable output values to simplify the policy neural network learning.
+However, there is functionality loss in the agent.
+The agent will not be able to scatter random probes around the board when searching and will isntead need to traverse the grid.

+This solution is still under construction.

 ## Future Work
 - Modify the learning scheme.
     + Incrementally increase the complexity of the scenario (one ship small grid, two boats medium grid, etc.)